-We have audited the annexed financial statements of National Power Parks Management Company (Private) Limited ("the Company"), which comprise the statement of financial position as at 30 June 2023, and the statement of profit or loss, the statement of comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.
+We have reviewed the accompanying statement of financial position of National Power Parks Management Company (Private) Limited ("the Company") as at 31 December 2023 and the related statement of profit or loss, statement of comprehensive income, statement of changes in equity, and statement of cash flows for the six months period then ended, and notes, comprising material accounting policies and other explanatory information ("the interim financial statements").
+Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with accounting and reporting standards as applicable in Pakistan.
+Our responsibility is to express a conclusion on these interim financial statements based on our review.